danielstern/Lisa/README.md

 About
 --------------------------
-<p>A neuro-computational matrix is a computer program that attempts to simulate the complex workings of the mind.</p>
+A neuro-computational matrix is a computer program that attempts to simulate the complex workings of the mind.</p>

-<p>Lisa is designed to be the basis of an intelligent conversation simulator that will ultimately allow NPCs in games to say different things, every time - and mean it!</p>
+Lisa is designed to be the basis of an intelligent conversation simulator that will ultimately allow NPCs in games to say different things, every time - and mean it!

 ```javascript
 lisa.hears('sword').then(function(reply){